 What are the admission requirements?
-M.S. and Ph.D. applicants must have a GPA of 3.4 or better in technical courses.
+M.S. and Ph.D. applicants must have a GPA of 3.4 or better.
 M.Eng. applicants should have competitive grades (greater than a 3.0 GPA).
 All applicants must submit GRE General Test scores, as well as three letters of recommendation from individuals who can attest to their academic or professional competencies and to the depth of their interest in pursuing graduate study.
 A minimum score of 550 (paper-base), 213 (computer-base) or 80 (internet-base) on the Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.

 What degree should I have to apply to UCSD Bioengineering?
 By time of admission, applicants are required to have completed a B.S. and/or M.S. degree in a branch of engineering, natural sciences, mathematics, or quantitative life sciences.
 Those with engineering backgrounds are considered more competitive.

 I have a Biology degree and have not taken engineering courses, can I still apply?
 You are welcome to apply, however those with engineering backgrounds would be considered more competitive.
 To be eligible for the review process you would need to have proficiency in mathematics including two years of college mathematics (i.e., advanced calculus and differential equations), and one year each of physics, mechanics, chemistry, and biology.

 I do not have GRE scores, can I still apply?The University requires that all students must have GRE scores to be considered for admission into a UCSD graduate program.